gvogiatzis/trafficgen/README.md

 Use `--results_dir` to specify the output directory. `--how_many` will specify the maximum number of images to generate.
 By default, it loads the latest checkpoint.
 It can be changed using `--which_epoch`.

-## For training with more than one GPU

-For this you have to replace the `data_parallel.py` script in your installation of pytorch (this path: `(your_python)/site-packages/torch/nn/parallel`) with the one provided in the utils directory.